digitalronin/simple-storage-dapp/README.md

 ## TODO

-- Enable user to update the message
-- Update the displayed message if it changes
+- Make it prettier
+- Show a spinner while waiting for updateMessage TX
 - Use a modal to force user to connect wallet
-- Update the message
 - Show the currently-connected chain
 - Prompt the user to switch to a supported chain
-- Make it prettier
 - Deploy to github pages
 - Automate frontend redeployment with github actions
 - Make it mobile-friendly